giovi321/Mini4Pro-NLD-booster/README.md

 - DJI Mini 4 Pro: https://youtu.be/rLTtYpftaGs?feature=shared

 # Tools needed (bare minimum)
-- soldering iron with a very thin tip and capable of reacjing 370 celsius
+- soldering iron with a very thin tip and capable of reaching 370 celsius
 - siliconic non electrically conductive but heat condictive siliconic glue such as this one: ![image](https://github.com/giovi321/Mini4Pro-NLD-booster/assets/6443515/fb9df867-cef5-47da-afac-7003497bc3ed)

 - a sharp blade to scrape the PCB mask off the contacts
 - optional but highly recommended: some cheap tools to open electronic devices such as this:
 ![image](https://github.com/giovi321/Mini4Pro-NLD-booster/assets/6443515/f758fa75-01d6-4dda-90e6-f5000c77d285)

-- electronic tester to check for polarity and connections
+- multimeter to check for polarity and connections
 - torx, hexagonal and phillips screwdrivers

 # General recommendations for the installation